European Society of Endocrinology

 The European Society of Endocrinology (ESE) is a scientific society to promote for the public benefit research, education and clinical practice in endocrinology by the organisation of conferences, training courses and publications, by raising public awareness, liaison with national and international legislators.

 Major activities

 Major activities include the organisation of the annual European Congress of Endocrinology.
 ESE also organises postgraduate courses at least biannually.
-ESE publishes five official journals: European Journal of Endocrinology, Endocrine Connections, Journal of Endocrinology, Journal of Molecular Endocrinology and Endocrine-Related Cancer.
+ESE has three official journals: Endocrine Connections and Endocrinology, Diabetes & Metabolism Case Reports, which are published by Bioscientifica, and the European Journal of Endocrinology, which is published by Oxford University Press.

 Governing body

 The overall governing body of ESE is the General Council, which comprises all ordinary members, affiliated societies and corporate members.
 The voting members of the General Council are electing the Executive Committee which shall manage the business of the Society and may exercise all the powers of the Society.

 Membership

 Ordinary membership is open to researchers, clinicians and students in the field of endocrinology and hormonal systems.
 Affiliated societies membership is open to national endocrine societies and sub-specialist endocrine societies in Europe.
 Corporate membership is open to companies working in the field of endocrinology.
 Honorary membership is for persons of special distinction in endocrinology or who have performed outstanding service to the Society.